Henry Westmoreland

 Henry Westmoreland is a retired American soccer goalkeeper who played professionally in the Major Indoor Soccer League.

-Westmoreland attended Florida International University, playing on the men’s soccer team in 1979 and 1980.
+Westmoreland attended Florida International University, playing on the men's soccer team in 1979 and 1980.
 In 1980, he turned professional with the Phoenix Inferno of the Major Indoor Soccer League.
+Despite not having ever seen an indoor soccer match prior to joining the Inferno, Westmoreland was named MISL Player of the Week less than a month after his signing.
 He spent two seasons with the Inferno.
 He later coached the Florida State University School Girls' & Boys' soccer team.